arnav-t/insat-clouds/README.md

 # insat-clouds
-## Generate animated GIF from INSAT cloud cover data for past five hours
+## Generate animated GIFs from INSAT cloud cover maps for the past five hours

 ### Purpose
-INSAT website only provides a single image for present cloud cover.
-Unfortunately, it lacks a history feature which means it is not possible to observe the cloud trajectories.
+The INSAT website only provides a single image for the latest cloud cover data.
+Unfortunately, it lacks a history feature which means it is not possible to observe the cloud trajectories in real time.
 ![map](http://satellite.imd.gov.in/img/3Dasiasec_bt1.jpg "INSAT Map")
-Fortunately, this problem can be overcome easily.
+Fortunately, this problem can be overcome quite easily.

 ### Working
-A `cron` job is scheduled to execute this script every 30 minutes (the usual update rate of the INSAT website) to download a new, latest cloud cover map.
+A `cron` job is scheduled to execute this script every 30 minutes (the usual update rate of the INSAT satellite) to download a new, updated cloud cover map.
 This new image will overwrite any maps older than 5 hours.
 A GIF is now generated using MoviePy from the past 10 images (last 5 hours).

 ### Usage